sassoftware/sasoptpy/doc/guide/models.rst

 ~~~~~~~~~~~~~~~

 A model is solved using the :meth:`Model.solve` method.
 This method converts
-Python definitions into an MPS file and uploads to a CAS server for the optimization
+Python definitions into an MPS file and uploads it to a CAS server for the optimization
 action.
-The type of the optimization problem (Linear Optimization or Mixed Integer
-Linear Optimization) is determined based on variable types.
+The type of the optimization problem is determined based on the variable types and expressions.

 >>> m.solve()
 NOTE: Initialized model model_1